rachel170/tp/docs/DeveloperGuide.md

 ##### Design Considerations: How to implement showing all cards.

-**Alternative 1 (current choice):** Allow users to list all flashcards and add flashcards while in this list
+ * **Alternative 1 (current choice):** Allow users to list all flashcards and add flashcards while in this list
-* Pros:
-    * User has increased flexibility
+    * Pros: User has increased flexibility of adding cards
-* Cons:
-    * Need to check for reserved deck name
+    * Cons: The system needs to check for reserved deck name

-**Alternative 2:** Prevent users to list all flashcards or add flashcards in this list
+* **Alternative 2:** Prevent users to list all flashcards
-* Pros:
-    * System does not have to check and reserve a deck name
+    * Pros: The system does not have to check and reserve a deck name or use a default deck name
-* Cons:
-    * User will not be able to see a list of all flashcards
+    * Cons: User will not be able to see a list of all flashcards in FlashNotes

+* **Alternative 3:** Prevent users from adding flashcards while viewing all flashcards
+    * Pros: The system does not have to check and reserve a deck name or use a default deck name
+    * Cons: Will have to implement extra logic to block the card level commands while the user is viewing all flashcards

 ### Implementation of Card Mode Features